FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

    Sets the Next AS Number (NASN) to 65537.

-2. Computes the signature over the tuple (PASN, CASN, NASN, IP Prefix Address, IP Prefix Length).
+2. Computes the signature as follows: Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix, Prefix Length)).
 3. Constructs the FC Path attribute by embedding the newly generated FC segment.
 4. Encapsulates the route announcement in a BGP UPDATE message and transmits it to AS 65537.